neo4jrb/neo4j-ruby-driver/README.md

 Proposal for an API for neo4j ruby driver.
 This gem contains reference implementation in jruby with most of the features completed.
 The proposed API is heavilly inspired but the java and javascipt driver.
-Please feel free to comment if you feel there is better idiomatic alternative in ruby.
+Please add comments and suggestions if you feel there is better idiomatic alternative in ruby.

-The file `spec/neo4j/driver/dev_manual_examples_spec.rb` contains all the code examples in [Chapter 4.
-Drivers][https://neo4j.com/docs/developer-manual/3.4/drivers/] of the Developer Manual and should be reviewed in side by side with that manual.
+The file `spec/neo4j/driver/dev_manual_examples_spec.rb` contains all the code examples included in the [Chapter 4.
+Drivers][https://neo4j.com/docs/developer-manual/3.4/drivers/] of the Developer Manual and should be reviewed side by side with that manual.

 ## Installation